Grey grid

 Funding

-SODA for SPARC is funded by the National Institutes of Health (NIH)'s SPARC program.
+SODA is funded by the National Institutes of Health (NIH)'s SPARC program.
 The funding was initially provided as a supplement to an existing SPARC award at CalMI2during the first phase of development before now having a standalone award.

 sparc-logo-primary